-NEW MANDATORY EEOC POSTER RELEASED!
-All covered U.S. employers are required to update immediately.
+NEW EEOC POSTER REQUIRED!
+All covered U.S. employers must display the latest posting.
 Learn more.

 If you participate in the federal government's E-Verify program to confirm employee work eligibility, you must display the E-Verify and Right to Work posters (in English and Spanish) where all employees can view them.